-She finds learning about new industries to be one of the most challenging and rewarding aspects of her job.
-“I love giving artistic expression to things I’ve learnt,” she says, “and I’m always looking for ways to ‘cross-pollinate”.’
-Just the other day, for example, I was meeting with a thermoplastics supplier, and he was showing me the elastomer pellets in their raw state before they’re melted down and injection-moulded.
-My immediate reaction was to think, how can we use these pellets in other applications?”
+She finds learning about new industries one of the most challenging and rewarding aspects of her job.
+“I love giving artistic expression to things I’ve learned,” she says, “and I’m always looking for ways to ‘cross-pollinate.’”
+For example, the Capelli Stool and the molded earcup in the Hifiman HE1000 headphones, designed by Catalano Design, both incorporate the same molded wood process.

-With the energy and enthusiasm she shows for her work, it’s clear that Catalano loves the career path she’s chosen.
-In her time away from the office, she and her husband, an architect, enjoy windsurfing on a little island off the coast of Venezuela and spending family time with their twins.
+With the energy and enthusiasm she shows for her work, it’s clear Catalano loves the career path she’s chosen.
+In her time away from the office, she and her husband, an architect, enjoy exploring the world on their sailboat and spending time with family.